Mozilla-lk/activate/README.md

 # activate
-All the teaching meterials and document related mozilla activate programes which organizes by mozilla Sri Lanka can find here.
+All the teaching meterials and document related to mozilla activate programes which organizes by mozilla Sri Lanka can find here.